DraftKings promo code: DraftKings offers $200 in bonus bets and NFL Sunday Ticket discount for Commanders vs. Packers on Thursday Night Football

 DraftKings offers $200 bonus for new users on Thursday NFL and college football betting and a $200 NFL Sunday Ticket discount

-Thursday Night Football is back and the latest DraftKings promo code was built for football bettors since new users receive $200 in bonus bets instantly and $200 off NFL Sunday Ticket.
-Commanders vs. Packers kicks off at 8:15 p.m.
-ET in Green Bay, but it won't be the only dose of football tonight.
-Wake Forest vs. NC State will kick off at 7:30 p.m.
-ET in Winston-Salem, N.C.
+Week 2 of the NFL season starts tonight with Packers vs. Commanders on Thursday Night Football and that makes it the perfect time for new users to take advantage of the latest DraftKings promo code, which offers $200 in bonus bets instantly and over $200 off on NFL Sunday Ticket.
+That game kicks off at 8:15 p.m.
+ET and we'll also have college football with Wake Forest vs. NC State at 7:30 p.m.
+ET and a handful of games left on the MLB schedule tonight.
 Click here to get the upgraded DraftKings promo code for new users and take advantage of one of the best sportsbook promos:

 How to claim the DraftKings promo code